When was the last time you talked to one of your customers?

-Asking and listening to what your customers have to say can
+Asking and listening to what your customers say can

 Once you gain their feedback, you can use it to market your